 - Woodwork

 - Metalwork

 - Furniture Construction

-- Doorways 2 Construction

-- Doorways 2 Construction +
+- Doorways 2 Construction Certificate II

+in Construction

+- Doorways2Construction Stackables

 - Engineering Technology

 Programs

 Students in Senior School select Wood and Metal based SACE subjects.
 Within their chosen subject, they will be given a construction task and use the Design Cycle to construct a major project which satisfies the design brief.